-Moneys Held in Revenue Bond Tax Fund if State Fails to Appropriate or Pay Required Amounts (continued) purpose (except, if necessary, for payments authorized to be made to the holders of State general obligation debt) until such time as the required appropriations and all required financing agreement payments have been made to the trustees, on behalf of each Authorized Issuer, including the Authority.
+Moneys Held in Revenue Bond Tax Fund if State Fails to Appropriate or Pay Required Amounts

 After the required appropriations and financing agreement payments have been made, excess moneys in the Revenue Bond Tax Fund are paid over and distributed to the credit of the State's General Fund.
-See "PART 3- SECURITY AND SOURCES OF PAYMENT FOR STATE PERSONAL INCOME TAX REVENUE BONDS-Moneys Held in the Revenue Bond Tax Fund."
-Additional Bonds and Debt Service Coverage As provided in each of the general resolutions, additional bonds may be issued only if the amount of Revenue Bond Tax Fund Receipts for any 12 consecutive calendar months ended not more than six months prior to the date of such calculation, as certified by the Director of the Budget, is at least 2.0 times the maximum Calculated Debt Service on all outstanding State Personal Income Tax Revenue Bonds, additional State Personal Income Tax Revenue Bonds proposed to be issued and any additional amounts payable with respect to parity reimbursement obligations.
-Subject to: (i) statutory limitations on the maximum amount of bonds permitted to be issued by Authorized Issuers for Authorized Purposes and (ii) the additional bonds test described above, the Authority and other Authorized Issuers may issue additional State Personal Income Tax Revenue Bonds.
-In accordance with the additional bonds test above, Revenue Bond Tax Fund Receipts of approximately \$9.4 billion are available to pay financing agreement payments on a pro forma basis, which amount represents 6.2 times the maximum annual Debt Service for all Outstanding State Personal Income Tax Revenue Bonds, including the debt service on the Series 2009 Bonds.
-Assuming the issuance of \$200 million of State Personal Income Tax Revenue Bonds expected to be issued by the New York State Housing Finance Agency (the "HFA PIT Bonds") contemporaneously with the issuance of the Series 2009 Bonds, the Revenue Bond Tax Fund Receipts that would be available in Fiscal Year 2009-10 to pay financing agreement payments would be approximately 6.2 times the maximum aggregate Debt Service for all Outstanding State Personal Income Tax Revenue Bonds, including the debt service on the Series 2009 Bonds, and the HFA PIT Bonds.
-As noted above, however, additional bonds may not be issued unless the additional bonds test under the respective general resolution has been met.
+See "PART 3-SECURITY AND SOURCES OF PAYMENT FOR STATE PERSONAL INCOME TAX REVENUE BONDS-Moneys Held in the Revenue Bond Tax Fund."

+Additional Bonds and Debt Service Coverage As provided in each of the general resolutions, additional bonds may be issued only if the amount of Revenue Bond Tax Fund Receipts for any 12 consecutive calendar months ended not more than six months prior to the date of such calculation, as certified by the Director of the Budget, is at least 2.0 times the maximum Calculated Debt Service on all outstanding State Personal Income Tax Revenue Bonds, additional State Personal Income Tax Revenue Bonds proposed to be issued and any additional amounts payable with respect to parity reimbursement obligations (the "Additional Bonds Test").
+Subject to: (i) statutory limitations on the maximum amount of bonds permitted to be issued by Authorized Issuers for Authorized Purposes and (ii) the Additional Bonds Test, the Authority and other Authorized Issuers may issue additional State Personal Income Tax Revenue Bonds.
+In accordance with the Additional Bonds Test, Revenue Bond Tax Fund Receipts of approximately \$9.8 billion are available to pay financing agreement payments on a pro forma basis, which amount represents approximately 6.9 times the maximum annual Debt Service for all Outstanding State Personal Income Tax Revenue Bonds, including the debt service on the Series 2009 Bonds.
+As noted above, however, additional bonds may not be issued unless the Additional Bonds Test under the respective general resolution has been met.
 See "PART 3-SECURITY AND SOURCES OF PAYMENT FOR STATE PERSONAL INCOME TAX REVENUE BONDS-Additional Bonds."
-As of August 1, 2009, approximately \$15.0 billion of State Personal Income Tax Revenue Bonds were outstanding.
+As of June 16, 2009, approximately \$14.2 billion of State Personal Income Tax Revenue Bonds were outstanding.
 Continuing Disclosure In order to assist the Underwriters in complying with Rule 15c2-12 promulgated by the Securities and Exchange Commission, all Authorized Issuers, the State and each applicable trustee, including the Trustee have entered into a Master Continuing Disclosure Agreement, as amended and restated.
-See "PART 18-CONTINUING DISCLOSURE."
+See "PART 19-CONTINUING DISCLOSURE."